How to Break Bad Habits: 10 Proven Neuroscience-Backed Techniques

 Build alternative stress management tools.
 Practice meditation, exercise, journaling, or therapy.
 Develop these before you need them.
 When stress hits, you’ll have functional coping skills ready instead of reverting to a bad habit.

 Reduce overall stress during the first 60 days.
 This isn’t the time to start three new habits or take on major projects.
 Give your brain the capacity to manage the habit change.
-Lower your other demands temporarily if possible.
+Temporarily lower other demands if possible.

-Georgetown University researchers found in 2025 that one brain protein controls habit formation speed.
-When this protein becomes more active, it amplifies dopamine-driven learning signals.
-This accelerates how quickly cues connect to rewarding outcomes.
-The discovery explains why some people form habits faster than others.
+Georgetown University researchers found in 2025 a brain protein controls habit formation speed.
+This protein amplifies dopamine-driven learning signals.
+It accelerates how quickly your cues connect to rewarding outcomes.
+You now understand why some people form habits faster than others.

 8. Practice Habit Reversal Therapy Techniques